Hizen, Saga

-The region is blessed with several beautiful waterfalls including Umezaki Falls, and the paired male and female: Odaki and Medaki Falls.
+The region has several beautiful waterfalls including Umezaki Falls, and the paired male and female: Odaki and Medaki Falls.
 To the south in Hizen-Mitsukoshi can be found the Fureai Nature School Hizen.
 Tsuru No Iwaya Temple includes many stone relief carvings of the Buddha on an overhanging cliff face.
 They are reminiscent of the similar Udonoiwaya site in nearby Ōchi.